TonnyG95/PythonQuiz/README.md

 5. Prepare repository for deployment
 6. Push repository
 7. Enable automatic deploys

-This project has been deployed on Heroku using the Code Institute mock terminal

-### Depoylent steps

 ## Acknowledgements
 I want to thank my mentor Antonija Simic.
 She is amazing, and she helped me a lot with this project.I had a lot of problems with if and else statements, but she jumped into it and gave me great advice on how to sort those problems out.